stashed/docs/docs/guides/latest/auto-backup/pvc.md

 namespace/demo created
 ```

->**Note:** YAML files used in this tutorial are stored in  [docs/examples/guides/latest/default-backup/pvc](/docs/examples/guides/latest/default-backup/pvc) directory of [stashed/stash](https://github.com/stashed/stash) repository.
+>**Note:** YAML files used in this tutorial are stored in  [docs/examples/guides/latest/auto-backup/pvc](/docs/examples/guides/latest/auto-backup/pvc) directory of [stashed/stash](https://github.com/stashed/stash) repository.

 **Verify necessary Function and Task:**

-Stash uses `Function-Task` model to backup PVC using default-backup.
+Stash uses `Function-Task` model to backup PVC using auto-backup.
 When you install Stash, it automatically creates the necessary `Function` and `Task`.

 Let's verify that Stash has created the necessary `Function` to backup/restore PVC by the following command,